Sterling Pest Control

 Termite Inspection Services

-Professional termite inspections that detect infestations early and protect your property from wood destroying organisms.
+Professional termite inspections and termite control services that detect infestations early, protecting your property from wood destroying organisms through expert termite services.

 5 Highlights of Our Termite Inspection Services

-- Licensed Inspector Expertise — Every termite inspection is performed by a certified, licensed inspector trained to identify subterranean, drywood, and dampwood termite species across residential and commercial structures.
+• Licensed Inspector Expertise — Every termite inspection is performed by an expert, certified, licensed inspector trained to identify subterranean, drywood, and dampwood termite species across residential, office, and business structures.

-- Comprehensive Wood Destroying Organism Reports — Our termite inspection services include a detailed WDO report documenting all findings, from mud tubes and frass to gallery damage in joists, sill plates, and wood members.
+• Comprehensive Wood Destroying Organism Reports — Our termite inspection services include a detailed WDO report documenting all findings, from mud tubes and frass to gallery damage in joists, sill plates, and wooden members.

-- Advanced Detection Technology — We probe crawl spaces, attics, subfloors, and foundation perimeters using moisture meters and thermal imaging to detect hidden termite activity behind walls and beneath soil.
+• Advanced Detection Technology — We probe crawl spaces, attics, subfloors, and foundation perimeters using moisture meters and thermal imaging to detect hidden termite activity behind walls and beneath the ground.

-- Clearance Letters and Certification — Sterling Pest Control issues clearance letters for real estate transactions, giving buyers and sellers a certified termite inspection report that meets lender and regulatory requirements.
+• Clearance Letters and Certification — Sterling Pest Control issues clearance letters for real estate transactions, giving buyers and sellers a certified termite inspection report that meets lender requirements and required regulatory standards.

-- Integrated Pest Management Approach — Our inspectors don’t just look for termites.
-They assess moisture damaged areas, identify conducive conditions, and recommend preventive treatments like chemical barriers and bait stations to stop colonies before they spread.
+• Integrated Pest Management Approach — Our inspectors don’t just look for termites.
+They assess moisture damaged areas, identify conducive conditions, and recommend preventive treatments like chemical barriers and bait stations to prevent colonies from spreading and eliminate infestations.

 Why Choose Our Termite Inspection Services

 Termite inspection services from Sterling Pest Control are backed by decades of field experience and a commitment to accuracy.
-Our team of qualified technicians holds active licensure in compliance with state regulations and EPA guidelines.
+Our company employs a team of top qualified technicians working with active licensure in compliance with state regulations and EPA guidelines.
 We don’t cut corners.
-Every inspection follows a systematic protocol that covers the full structure, from the foundation to the attic, including crawl spaces, subfloors, and exterior perimeters.
+Every inspection follows a systematic protocol that covers the full building, from the foundation to the attic, including crawl spaces, subfloors, and exterior perimeters.

 What sets our termite inspections apart is thoroughness.
-Many pest control companies perform a quick visual scan and call it done.
-Our inspectors probe wood members, check moisture barriers, examine sill plates, and document every finding with photographs and measurements.
+Many pest control companies perform a quick visual scan and call the work done.
+Our inspectors probe wooden members, check moisture barriers, examine sill plates, and document every finding with photographs and measurements.
 You’ll receive a professional inspection report that details active infestations, previous termite damage, and areas susceptible to future colony activity.

-We serve both residential and commercial clients.
-Whether you’re buying a home, selling a property, or scheduling a routine annual check, our trusted team delivers the answers you need.
+We serve both residential and commercial clients, from single family homes to office buildings and business facilities.
+Whether you’re buying a home, selling a property, or scheduling a routine annual check, our trusted team helps you find the answers you need.
 Fast turnaround on WDO reports and clearance letters means your real estate closing stays on track.

 Signs You Need Termite Inspection Services

 Termite inspection services are the first line of defense when your property shows warning signs of wood destroying organism activity.
-Termites cause billions of dollars in structural damage each year, and most homeowner insurance policies don’t cover it.
-Here are five signs you need a professional inspection now.
+A termite problem can cause billions of dollars in structural damage each year, and most homeowner insurance policies don’t cover it.
+Here are five signs you need to take action and schedule a professional inspection now.

-Mud Tubes on Foundation Walls: Subterranean termites build mud tubes to travel between their underground colony and your home’s wood members.
+Mud Tubes on Foundation Walls: Subterranean termites build mud tubes to travel between their underground colony in the ground and your house’s wooden members.
 These pencil width tubes typically appear along foundation walls, piers, and crawl space supports.
 If you spot even one, a termite inspection should happen immediately.
 The colony could contain hundreds of thousands of worker and soldier termites feeding on your structure around the clock.

-Moisture Damaged or Sagging Floors: Dampwood and subterranean termites thrive in moisture rich environments.
+Moisture Damaged or Sagging Floors: Dampwood and subterranean termites thrive in moisture rich environments where fungus and wood decay are present.
 Buckling floors, sagging subfloors, and warped door frames can indicate both water intrusion and active termite feeding.
 Our inspectors assess moisture barriers, vapor barriers, and soil conditions to determine whether termites have exploited these vulnerabilities.

 Our Termite Inspection Process

-Termite inspection services at Sterling Pest Control follow a structured, repeatable process designed to leave nothing unchecked.
+Termite inspection services at Sterling Pest Control follow a structured, repeatable process designed to leave nothing unchecked and get the job done right.

-Step 1: Schedule and Prepare You’ll book your inspection online or by phone.
+Step 1: Schedule and Prepare You’ll book your inspection online or by phone, or you can request service and we’ll reach out to confirm.
 We’ll confirm the appointment and provide a checklist to clear access to crawl spaces, attics, and garage areas before our inspector arrives.

 Step 3: Interior Structural Inspection Inside, the inspector checks every accessible room.
 They probe baseboards, tap walls, inspect window frames, and examine closets and utility areas.
 Crawl spaces and attics receive a thorough hands and knees inspection, including joists, sill plates, subfloor sheathing, and plumbing penetrations.

-Step 4: Detection and Documentation Using moisture meters and probing tools, the inspector identifies active infestations, previous damage, and areas susceptible to future termite activity.
+Step 4: Detection and Documentation Using moisture meters and probing tools used by industry professionals, the inspector identifies active infestations present in the structure, previous damage, and areas susceptible to future termite activity.
 Every finding gets documented with photos, measurements, and precise location notes.

-Step 5: Report Delivery and Recommendations Within 24 hours, you’ll receive a complete Wood Destroying Organism report.
+Step 5: Report Delivery and Recommendations Within 24 hours, you’ll receive a complete termite report covering all Wood Destroying Organisms.
 If the property is clear, we issue a clearance letter.
-If we detect termite activity, the report includes a detailed treatment plan with options for chemical barriers, bait stations, soil treatment, or localized wood treatment.
+If we detect termite activity, the report includes a detailed termite treatment plan with options for chemical barriers, bait stations, soil treatment, localized wood treatment, or repair recommendations.

 Brands We Use